 APPLIANCES + TOOLS

-- Blender Bottle - (w/ multiple attachments) For transporting & mixing protein shakes on the go - FANTASTIC for travelling.
+Blender Bottle - (w/ multiple attachments) For transporting & mixing protein shakes on the go - FANTASTIC for traveling.
 Before this, I packed individual servings of protein powder in snack size bags (which I still do on occasion).

 (you can order most of it online - how awesome is that!?)